Education and Social Work Menu

 - BC English 12/English 12 First Peoples with a minimum of 73% (or equivalent).

-- 25 hours of volunteer and/or work experience in a licensed group full day or half day program and under the supervision of a certified Early Childhood Educator.
-Volunteer and Work Experience Form
+- 25 hours of volunteer and/or work experience in a licensed group program (full day or half day) under the supervision of a certified Early Childhood Educator.
+Please submit the form below to email@example.com when completed.

 Health and Safety Requirements